 - .
 Determining relevant market data for the positions it reviews as set forth in published surveys of the broader general industry - .
 Considering specific information on pay practices about key executive positions in peer organizations - .
-Setting base salaries in light of both market data and the individual"s performance, background, experiences and personal skills - .
-Providing competitive and leveraged annual incentive opportunities based on achieving performance goals that reflect shareholder value creation, the strategic direction of the Company for the year and the individual"s performance during the year - .
-Providing competitive and leveraged long-term incentive opportunities which will provide rewards for increasing shareholder value, achieving long-term performance goals of the Company and assuring that executives have earnings opportunities similar to their peers at comparable organizations
+Setting base salaries in light of both market data and the individual's performance, background, experiences and personal skills - .
+Providing competitive and leveraged annual incentive opportunities based on achieving performance goals that reflect stockholder value creation, the strategic direction of the Company for the year and the individual's performance during the year - .
+Providing competitive and leveraged long-term incentive opportunities which will provide rewards for increasing stockholder value, achieving long-term performance goals of the Company and assuring that executives have earnings opportunities similar to their peers at comparable organizations

 Stock Ownership Guidelines.
-The Committee believes that executives, as owners, will act in a manner consistent with the best interests of the shareholders.
+The Committee believes that executives, as owners, will act in a manner consistent with the best interests of the stockholders.
 As such, the Committee believes that executives should hold prescribed amounts of Company stock and has established targets for each executive.

 Specific Programs.
-Executive compensation packages generally consist of three components: (1) base salary; (2) annual incentive pursuant to the Executive Incentive Bonus Plan (the "Bonus Plan"); and (3) long-term incentives pursuant to the 1999 Stock Option and Incentive Plan.
+Executive compensation packages generally consist of three components: (1) base salary; (2) annual incentive pursuant to the Bonus Plan; and (3) long-term incentives pursuant to the 1999 Stock Option and Incentive Plan.
 Under the Bonus Plan, executives are eligible to receive a bonus up to a specified maximum percentage of base salary based on four goals assigned by the Committee for the particular year.
 Each goal carries equal weight.
 In addition, if 100% of each of the four goals is achieved, the executive may achieve a bonus up to twice the maximum percentage based on the extent to which each objective is exceeded.
-Under the 1999 Stock Option and Incentive Plan, the Committee may grant to key personnel options with respect to the Company's common stock as well as other stock-based awards such as restricted and unrestricted shares, performance shares, deferred stock awards, and dividend equivalent rights.
-Such stock-based awards are designed to align the interests of executives with those of the stockholders, since the benefit of such awards cannot be realized unless stock price appreciates.
-The Company's executives are also eligible to participate in the Management Stock Purchase Plan (MSPP).
-Under the MSPP, which is a component plan to the 1999 Stock Option and Incentive Plan, executives may make an advance election to receive Restricted Stock Units (RSUs) in lieu of a specified percentage or dollar amount of such executive's annual incentive under the Bonus Plan.
-RSUs are issued on the basis of a 33% discount to the closing price of the Company's stock on the day the incentive bonuses are paid or otherwise would be paid and generally vest over a three year period, at which time they are converted into shares of common stock unless the executive previously has elected a longer deferral period.
+Under the 1999 Stock Option and Incentive Plan, the Committee may grant to key personnel options with respect to the Company's Common Stock as well as other stock-based awards such as restricted and unrestricted shares, performance shares, deferred stock awards, and dividend equivalent rights.
+Such stock-based awards are designed to align the interests of executives with those of the stockholders, since the benefit of such awards cannot be realized unless the stock price appreciates.
+In determining the appropriate level of stock-based compensation to award to each executive officer for Fiscal 2001, the Committee followed the implementing guidelines discussed above.
+The Company's executives are also eligible to participate in the MSPP.
+Under the MSPP, which is a component plan to the 1999 Stock Option and Incentive Plan, executives may make an advance election to receive RSUs in lieu of a specified percentage or dollar amount of such executive's annual incentive under the Bonus Plan.
+RSUs are issued on the basis of a 33% discount to the closing price of the Company's stock on the day the incentive bonuses are paid or otherwise would be paid and generally vest over a three year period, at which time they are converted into shares of Common Stock unless the executive previously has elected a longer deferral period.